-- It is important for pupils to have opportunities to reflect on their learning, especially when that learning relates directly to the individual's identity their personal - qualities, attitudes, skills, attributes, achievements and influences. - It is important for teachers to feel confident that learning has taken place, to be able to demonstrate progress, and to identify future learning needs. - Assessment increases pupils' motivation and improves learning, as their increased awareness of their own progress and development illustrates the value of their learning. - It allows the leadership team, parents, governors and school inspectors to see the impact PSHE education is having for pupils and for whole-school outcomes, such as Ofsted and ISI judgements on personal development, safeguarding, SMSC development and the promotion of fundamental British values.
+• It is important for pupils to have opportunities to reflect on their learning, especially when that learning relates directly to the individual's identity - their personal

+• It is important for teachers to feel confident that learning has taken place, to be able to demonstrate progress, and to identify future learning needs.

+• Assessment increases pupils' motivation and improves learning, as their increased awareness of their own progress and development illustrates the value of their learning.

+• It allows the leadership team, parents, governors and school inspectors to see the impact PSHE education is having for pupils and for whole-school outcomes, such as Ofsted and ISI judgements on personal development, safeguarding, SMSC development and the promotion of fundamental British values.
 Without assessing

 PSHE education all you can do is describe provision; you cannot show its impact.

-• The Department for Education (DfE) states in the statutory guidance for Relationships, Sex and Health education that "schools should have the same high expectations of the quality of pupils' work in these subjects as for other curriculum areas"
+The Department for Education (DfE) states in the statutory guidance for Relationships, Sex and Health education that "schools should have the same high expectations of the quality of pupils' work in these subjects as for other curriculum areas"